Bachelor's Degree

 Written and oral communication skills

 This requirement underscores the importance, for the political science program, of proficiency in the French language, both written and spoken.
-In political science programs, the assignments given to students in seminars and exams include presentations, analyses of various texts and documents, and essays.
+In university political science programs, the assignments given to students in seminars and exams include presentations, analyses of various texts and documents, and essays.
 It is therefore important to master the fundamentals of the language (spelling, grammar, syntax, etc.), which are essential for constructing well-reasoned analyses.

 Ability to understand and analyze documents